 This study was approved by the Ethical Review Committee of Rothamsted Research (North Wyke, United Kingdom) under Project Licence number P592D2677 and was conducted according to the Animal Scientific Procedures Act (1986).

 Data and model availability statement

-The data used in the analyses are available on the North Wyke Farm Platform Data http://resources.rothamsted.ac.uk/farmplatform
+The data used in the analyses are available on the North Wyke Farm Platform Data Portal which can be accessed through the link: https://resources.rothamsted.ac.uk/farmplatform.